notofonts/gujarati/fontbakery/googlefonts-NotoSerifGujarati-report.md

  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+0951 DEVANAGARI STRESS SIGN UDATTA: try adding one of: sharada, tirhuta, devanagari, telugu, grantha
+ * U+0951 DEVANAGARI STRESS SIGN UDATTA: try adding one of: tirhuta, sharada, telugu, devanagari, grantha
- * U+0952 DEVANAGARI STRESS SIGN ANUDATTA: try adding one of: telugu, grantha, tirhuta, devanagari
+ * U+0952 DEVANAGARI STRESS SIGN ANUDATTA: try adding one of: tirhuta, devanagari, grantha, telugu
- * U+2010 HYPHEN: try adding one of: kayah-li, kharoshthi, sora-sompeng, lisu, yi, coptic, cham, sundanese, kaithi, syloti-nagri
+ * U+2010 HYPHEN: try adding one of: coptic, syloti-nagri, kayah-li, cham, lisu, kaithi, sora-sompeng, yi, kharoshthi, sundanese

 Or you can add the above codepoints to one of the subsets supported by the font: `gujarati`, `latin`, `latin-ext` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Glyphs are similiar to Google Fonts version? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/production_glyphs_similarity">com.google.fonts/check/production_glyphs_similarity</a>)</summary><div>